 Other companies may use different methods.
 And they may be more or less secure, depending on the particular service.

 Here are some of the more popular providers of virtual prepaid cards and payment masking services.
 Take note that we haven’t tested these companies, and we don’t vouch for their services in any way.

 Virtual credit card numbers can help keep you secure when shopping online or by phone.
-They don’t actually provide any extra fraud protections, but they act as an extra layer between you and identity thieves.
+They don’t actually provide any extra fraud protections, but they act as an extra layer between you and fraudsters.

 Consider using a virtual number if you’re making a payment to a potentially shady company or risky website.
 Or, if you want to take extra steps to maintain your privacy you can use virtual numbers for all of your online shopping.